DBCobra/CobraBench/README.md

 ### Step 1: Environment for auto-scripts

-On _the machine_ that you want to host the database and control the experiments:
+On the machine that you want to host the database and control the experiments:

 #### <a name='ssh' /> (1) config SSH

-Cobra's auto-scripts require to log in clients' machines without password.
-One needs to setup the ssh keys among machines.
+Cobra's auto-scripts require logging into clients' machines without passwords.
+One needs to setup ssh keys among machines.

 First, add your public key (`~/.ssh/id_rsa.pub`) to your local `~/.ssh/authorized_keys`.
-Make sure you can run `ssh localhost` without using password.
+Make sure you can run `ssh localhost` without using a password.

-Second, add lines below to your `~/.ssh/config`, change `[username]` to your Linux username, change `[hostname]` to the machine's ip address (or alias of the client's machine), and `[path_id_rsa]` is the path to your private key  (for example, `~/.ssh/id_rsa`).
+Second, add lines below to your `~/.ssh/config`, change `[username]` to your Linux username, change `[hostname]` to the machine's IP address (or alias of the client's machine), and `[path_id_rsa]` is the path to your private key  (for example, `~/.ssh/id_rsa`).

 ```